hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *5\.
 Rekey Stage*

 The rekey process should be executed each time some of the scheme’s parameters change, such as the number of participants or the number of shares assigned to each participant.
-This rekeying process may also be conducted for reasons other than parameter changes; to rotate shares, for example.
+This rekeying process may also be conducted for reasons other than parameter changes, such as rotating shares.

 ```java
 //Given